-- An overview of the causes and course of World War II, including Australia's involvement - 2.
-Atrocities of War: The Holocaust, Japanese war crimes & Atomic Bombing. - 3.
-Vietnam War and Australia's involvement - 4.
-4.The US civil rights movement and its influence on Australia.
+- The course of World War II, in both Europe and the Pacific, including Australia's involvement - 2.
+Atrocities of War: The Holocaust, war crimes & Atomic Bombing. - 3.
+The Vietnam War and Australia's involvement - Civil Rights Movement; in both the USA and in Australia.
+(1770 - the present)